New iPad Air 4 release date, price, specs and news

 iPad Air 4 performance

-Most notably, the new iPad Air 4 is the first of Apple's devices to get an A14-generation processor, the A14 Bionic chip.
+Most notably, the new iPad Air 4 is the first of Apple's devices to get a 5nm processor, the A14 Bionic chip.
 It's got a 64-bit architecture and includes the Neural Engine, and its 11.8 billions transistors and 6-core architecture enable significant leaps in performance.

 Apple noted that the iPad Air 4 will have Air 4 will have a 40% improvement in CPU performance from the 6-core design, and a 30% jump in graphics from its new 4-core graphics architecture.